civol/HDLRuby/README.md

 In the code above:

- - the default initialization of `rst` to the global `$reset` allows to reset the counter even if no such signal it provided as argument.
+ - the default initialization of `rst` to `$reset` allows to reset the counter even if no such signal it provided as argument.

- - `block` ensures that the `count` signal do not conflict with anther signal with the same name.
+ - `block` ensures that the `count` signal do not conflict with another signal with the same name.

  - the `yield` keyword is the standard Ruby one, and executes the block passed as argument.

-This method can be used like with the following example that switches a LED on after 1000000 clock cycles:
+The following is an example that switches a LED on after 1000000 clock cycles using the previously defined `after` ruby method:

 ```ruby
 system :led_after do